 Outdoor space should be inviting for people and there are many ways to achieve that.
-One of the ways to add some… fire!
 Outdoor fireplaces and firepits are great examples of the features that can provide inviting place to spend evenings, even in colder seasons.
-According to the American Society of Landscape Architects, fire pits, or outdoor fireplaces, are the No. 1 requested design feature today and this is understandable.
-Firstly, let’s talk about fireplaces
+According to the American Society of Landscape Architects, fire pits, or outdoor fireplaces, are the No. 1 requested design feature today!
+Keep reading to learn more about Transblue’s fireplaces:

 Adding a fireplace to your backyard is a project that requires a lot of planning for successful results.

 Location – is very important.
 The fireplace should be easily accessible from the house, patio or a swimming pool.
 Family and guests will automatically gravitate to the fireplace for warmth after an evening swim or cold drinks.

 Function – an outdoor fireplace will immediately become a focal point in your outdoor space, so you should think about fireplace surrounding.
 Do you want to have a table next to it, so during the late-night dinners it won’t be cold and you will have some light (you can add pizza oven to it!)?
 Or maybe you want so spend time around fireplace itself, so then you need some comfortable sittings around, so you can lay back, look at the fire and just talk.

 Design – outdoor fireplace is typically always a permanent structure with firebox and chimney.
 Share, size and materials vary widely.
 However, some standards need to be met.
 For example, firebox must be made from fireproof materials.
 Firebox opening must be big enough to put the wood inside safely.
 The exterior is normally covered in brick, concrete or stone.
 For decorative purposes you can add features like mantle, decorative tiles, wrought iron, etc. You even can add a TV!